gohugoio/hugo/content/templates/partials.md

 This means that the partial will _only_ be able to access those variables.
 It is isolated and has no access to the outer scope.
 From within the partial, `$.Var` is equivalent to `.Var`

+## Cached Partials

+The `partialCached` template function can offer significant performance gains for complex templates that don't need to be rerendered upon every invocation.
+The simplest usage is as follows:

+    {{ partialCached "footer.html" . }}

+You can also pass additional parameters to `partialCached` to create *variants* of the cached partial.
+For example, say you have a complex partial that should be identical when rendered for pages within the same section.
+You could use a variant based upon section so that the partial is only rendered once per section:

+    {{ partialCached "footer.html" . .Section }}

+If you need to pass additional parameters to create unique variants, you can pass as many variant parameters as you need:

+    {{ partialCached "footer.html" . .Params.country .Params.province }}

+Note that the variant parameters are not made available to the underlying partial template.
+They are only use to create a unique cache key.